kristjanv001/virtual-zoo-backend/README.md

 ## 📝 Description

 This is the backend part of the Virtual Zoo app.
 It's written in Nestjs.
-It has a frontend at this url: https://github.com/kristjanv001/virtual-zoo-frontend
+It has a frontend part which at this repository: https://github.com/kristjanv001/virtual-zoo-frontend

 ## 💻 How to set up?

-0. Make sure Nodejs is installed.
+0. Make sure Nodejs (version >= 16) and Docker are installed.

-1. Download the project and run `npm install` and then `npm run start` while in this project's directory.
+1. Download the project and run the commands from the terminal while in this project's directory:
+- `docker-compose up -d`
+- `npm install`
+- `npm run start`

-2. This Nestjs app should be now running at port 3000.
+2. This Nestjs app (port 3000) and a PostgreSQL Docker container (port 5432) should be now running.

+3. Use Postman to make requests (e.g., to localhost:3000/holograms) or set up the frontend part to make requests via it.